-Whether you’re on the hunt for delicious food, a little bit of nature, or just walking downtown streets, Portland has it all.
+Whether you’re on the hunt for delicious food, a little bit of nature, outdoor activities, or just walking downtown streets, Portland has it all.

 Given the slogan “Keep Portland Weird,” it’s pretty easy to see that this big city has no shortage of fun, and you’ll be able to find plenty of fun things to do in Portland for adults, no matter what you’re interested in.